 The Calmer You

-Expert hypnotherapist, coach, and author of The Anxiety Solution, Chloe Brotheridge, gives advice and inspiration to become a calmer, happier, and more confident version of yourself.
-In this podcast, she shares expert tools and strategies you can use to manage your anxiety and a lot of encouragement and support for individuals living with anxiety.
+Expert hypnotherapist, coach, and author of The Anxiety Solution, Chloe Brotheridge, gives advice and inspiration to become a calmer, happier, and more confident version of yourself in this podcast.

 Hosted by Chel Hamilton, Meditation Minis is an award-winning podcast focusing on short, guided meditations.
 Meditation has numerous mental and physical health benefits and is an effective tool for managing anxiety and overcoming negative thought patterns.
 However, many individuals may not know where to start when it comes to meditation.
 This podcast offers 10 to 20-minute guided meditations you can listen to wherever and whenever you need to help quiet the mind and ease your anxiety symptoms.